The users needs to conduct a search using contextual filters that narrow the search results.

 You start out by having one big pot of items you wish to search.
 This can be emails in your inbox, products in your webshop, or maybe people in your address book.
-Common for all these types of items is that they can all be categorized.
-Emails can be filtered by subject, sender, or reciever, products can be filtered by for instance price, and the people in your address book can possibly be filtered by job positions.
+What all these items have in common is that they can be categorized.
+Emails can be filtered by subject, sender, or receiver.
+Products can be filtered by price for instance, and the people in your address book can possibly be filtered by job positions.

 Present the user with a list filter categories, and let the user filter these by inserting input in text boxes, choosing options in dropdown boxes or even through checkboxes or radiobuttons.
 Whenever the user makes a change to any of the input fields, the results are automatically updated.

 The live filter pattern has been brought up by Pete Forde.
 He suggests moving from the traditional search paradigm to a filter paradigm: